Presenting the Firstborn

 When the consecrated priests of the Melchisedec Order come out of the tabernacle of God at the end of the Feast of Tabernacles, they will be able to offer a sin offering as well as a burnt offering.
 What does this mean?
 It means that the overcomer priests will be spotless lambs, even as Jesus was The Spotless Lamb.
 When the Melchisedec priests offer up the sin offering that is accepted by fire, it will signify that a new body of people has been presented to God who have overcome all sin by the power of the cleansing work of Tabernacles.
 As part of His body, and having His character, they will complete the work of bringing all things under His feet that Jesus began in His first coming, "for He must reign until He has put all His enemies under His feet."
 (1 Cor.
 15:25).

 This work will not be done in a day.
 This is the second work of Christ, which we will explain fully in a later chapter.
 For now, understand that the two works of Christ were prophesied and explained in the law regarding the Day of Atonement.
 Leviticus 16:16 says that the first goat was selected to make atonement for sin--that is, to COVER sin; the second goat was selected to REMOVE sin (Lev.
 16:20-22).
 In Jesus' first work He died on the cross to cover our sin and lay the foundations for His second work in the autumn feasts.
-In His second work Jesus is sent out of the temple--our bodies--into the wilderness (the world) to remove our sin.
+In His second work Christ in us comes forth from the temple--our bodies—into the wilderness (the world) to remove our sin.

 This work culminates with the Feast of Tabernacles, where Jesus comes in the midst of the feast to perfect His priesthood and consecrate them for a new work that will take a thousand years to accomplish.
 Even as Pentecost equipped the disciples to begin the work of world evangelism, so will the Feast of Tabernacles equip the overcomers in a greater way to finish the work under a greater anointing.
 Evangelism done under the anointing of Pentecost has been leavened; that is, it has been accomplished while we were still imperfect.
 Our sins have been covered, and we have been imputed righteous (as if we were perfect), but in the coming Tabernacles Age we will complete the work in the fullness of righteousness.